Recruitment Integration In Dash SaaS - WorkDo.io

 recruitment

-• The list page shows all custom pages with columns for Name, Page Slug (page link), Page Enable (on/off status), and Actions.
-In the Actions column, you can Edit pages to modify content or Delete pages you no longer need.
+• The list page displays all checklists with columns for Name, Item count, Is Default status, and Status.
+In the Actions column, you can edit the checklist to update details or delete it if no longer needed.

 recruitment